Helensburgh, New South Wales: Politics

-The town is now within the federal electorate of Cunningham, held by Labor's Sharon Bird, and the state electorate of Heathcote, held by Liberal MP Lee Evans.
+The town is now within the federal electorate of Cunningham, held by Labor's Alison Byrnes, and the state electorate of Heathcote, held by Labor MP Maryanne Stuart.
 Helensburgh has historically been a Labor-voting area.
 This voting pattern has persisted despite new housing estates bringing many new residents to Helensburgh.

 Weather

 Weather conditions in Helensburgh are generally fairly mild throughout the year, much like the majority of the New South Wales coast.
 Day temperatures average between 24 °C and 29 °C in the summer months, and rarely go above 33 °C. Average day temperatures during winter months are between 6 °C and 12 °C, and rarely dip below 2 °C. Night temperatures tend to be much cooler, dropping off anywhere from 10 to 20 degrees after the sun goes down.

 Helensburgh often seems like it has its very own climate compared to neighbouring locations, with visitors to the area often commenting that Helensburgh seems to be a couple of degrees colder than Sydney or Wollongong on the same day (especially in winter).
 Helensburgh also has a higher rainfall than its neighbours, although locals would claim that the difference between Helensburgh's rainfall rate and Sydney's or Wollongong's rainfall rates seems greater than what official sources would indicate it to be.
-Commuters can often be heard to complain about seeing clear blue skies in every other suburb on a rainy day in Helensburgh.
+Commuters can often be heard complaining about seeing clear blue skies in every other suburb on a rainy day in Helensburgh.

 The reason for this microcosm of climate lies in Helensburgh's altitude.
-Although it doesn't appear to be particularly mountainous, Helensburgh is surrounded by coastal suburbs located virtually at sea level, while Helensburgh itself, due to an odd quirk of geography, is not.
+Although it does not appear to be particularly mountainous, Helensburgh is surrounded by coastal suburbs located virtually at sea level, while Helensburgh itself, due to an odd quirk of geography, is not.
 So while you would expect Helensburgh's weather to be more similar to Sydney's or Wollongong's, given their relative closeness to the north and the south, the fact that Helensburgh is around 250 metres higher above sea level than either of them does have a noticeable effect on its climate and weather patterns.

 On the flip side, extreme weather conditions affecting Sydney or Wollongong generally aren't felt in Helensburgh.
 In recent years, several famously severe hailstorms and/or windstorms in both Sydney and Wollongong all left Helensburgh virtually untouched.

 For the most part, Helensburgh reflects Australia's reputation for mostly fine weather, with moderate average temperatures, and wetter summer months with comparatively dry winters.